auth0/laravel-auth0/README.md

 Octane compatibility is currently considered experimental and unsupported.

-Although we are working toward ensuring the SDK is fully compatible with this performance-enhancing technique using Open Swoole and RoadRunner, we do not recommend using this feature with our SDK in production until we have greenlit support fully.
-Due to the aggressive structural changes Octane introduces, there is a lot of room of opportunity for problem spots and niche edge cases we haven't resolved yet.
+Although we are working toward ensuring the SDK is fully compatible with this performance-enhancing technique backed by Open Swoole and RoadRunner, we do not recommend using this feature with our SDK in production until we have full confidence and greenlit support.
+Due to the aggressive changes Octane makes to Laravel's behavior, there is opportunity for problems we haven't fully identified or resolved yet.

-In the meantime, feedback and bug fix contributions are greatly appreciated.
+Feedback and bug fix contributions are greatly appreciated as we work on Octane support.

 ## Documentation